cocos3d/cocos3d/Templates/Xcode4/cocos3d Application.xctemplate/README!.txt

 This starter application presents a 3D take on the ubiquitous "hello, world" application.

-The content of the world is constructed in the initializeWorld method in the
+The content of the scene is constructed in the initializeScene method in the
-___PROJECTNAMEASIDENTIFIER___World.m file.
+___PROJECTNAMEASIDENTIFIER___Scene.m file.
 To add your own 3D content, edit that method.

-The ___PROJECTNAMEASIDENTIFIER___World.m file is also where you add interactive behaviour, typically in the updateBeforeTransform: method.
+The ___PROJECTNAMEASIDENTIFIER___Scene.m file is also where you add interactive behaviour, typically in the updateBeforeTransform: method.

 You can also edit the applicationDidFinishLaunching: method in the